smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 stopped (i.e. in the Windows services panel or via Linux runvel scripts (/etc/init.d/tomcat*).
 Notmally tomcat is run as a server (i.e. as a daemon in Unix parlance).

+**Make sure you start a new command window (cmd) after setting any environment variables**.
+The new settings will *NOT* be picked up otherwise.

 cd to %CATALINA_HOME%\bin; run *catalina.bat* with the parameter *start* or *stop*.

 Do NOT run *tomcat8.exe*; this will work but you will not be able to interupt Tomcat!
 (This is caused by the